supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_05_Lab1_Ex1_Deploy_Sentinel.md

 1. Once the workspace validation has passed, select **Create**.
 Wait for the new workspace to be provisioned, this may take a few minutes.

-### Task 2: Initialize the Microsoft Sentinel Workspace.
+### Task 2: Initialize the Microsoft Sentinel Workspace

 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.